 I'm usually drawn to the butcher on the corner as well, sucked in by signs boasting about salt marsh lamb, or something that, out of the corner of my eye, looks suspiciously like a row of neat, plucked, oven-ready pheasant on the front of the counter.
 I don't actually cook that much meat, especially not red meat, but I'm fascinated by all the different cuts and animals you can get from a good butcher, and I'm always looking to try something new.
 A couple of weeks ago it was oxtail.
 More recently, it was wild rabbit.

 I was pretty pleased when I caught sight of the wild rabbit on the butcher counter.
 Admittedly not pleased because of any aesthetic reason; skinned, jointed rabbit aren't particularly nice to look at, rather resembling something that has been prematurely plucked from the womb.
 However, they promised all sorts of tasty delights.
 I've read a lot about the virtues of wild rabbit: free range, obviously, and you're also doing farmers a favour by eating a pest; more importantly, it's meant to be a lot more flavoursome than farmed rabbit.
-Having only eaten the farmed stuff before (one of my favourite recipes is this Thai rabbit curry) I couldn't wait to try the wild version for comparison.
+Having only eaten the farmed stuff before, I couldn't wait to try the wild version for comparison.

 I cooked my rabbit fairly simply, so as not to mask its flavour.
 I braised it in cider with some bacon, carrots, celery, onion, rosemary and juniper.
 At the end I added mustard, creme fraiche and parsley.
 We ate it with soft polenta, and while it was delicious, I have to say it was actually rather too rich for me.
 Wild rabbit really does have quite an intense flavour.
 The texture is reminiscent of chicken thighs and is lovely, while the taste has that rich earthiness you associate with stronger game like pigeon and hare.
 I really enjoyed the first few mouthfuls, but after that I was defeated by the richness of the dish.
 And that hardly ever happens.